elyannmarih/mobile-live-preview/README.md

 - 🎨 Custom background color picker
 - 🖼️ QR code generation to preview the app on your physical phone
 - 🔄 Auto-reload when you save files
-- 🌐 Local web server (no need for additional live-server extensions)
+- 🌐 Local web server

 ---